vygr/ChrysaLisp/STATUS.md

 Editor support for block loading of files.

+New `(query)` function to build a variable engine instance and pattern based on whole word and regexp flags provided.

 ------

 New `Substr` string search class.
 Editor updated to use this new class.